rs/rest-layer/README.md

 posts.Bind("comments", "post", comment, mem.NewHandler(), resource.DefaultConf)
 ```

-The second argument `"post"` defines the field in the `comments` resource that refers to the parent.
+The second argument `post` defines the field in the `comments` resource that refers to the parent.
 This field must be present in the resource and the backend storage must support filtering on it.
 As a result, we get a new hierarchical route as follow:

 	/posts/:post_id/comments[/:comment_id]